LudvigHz/dotfiles/README.md

 Install with the provided utility with `zsh` as argument:

-> This only installs the configration, to install the actual program, use the cli-tools script
+> This only installs the configuration

 ```sh
 ./install.sh zsh